Gwyneth Paltrow Reportedly Planning For A Baby With Brad Falchuk

 Meanwhile, a wedding and a new child aren’t the only things that Gwyneth Paltrow and Brad Falchuk are planning together.
 The couple are reportedly combining many of their assets as their wedding day approaches, and are ready to open a brand new production company together.

 Last month, Paltrow and Falchuk threw a star-studded engagement party.
-Jennifer Aniston, Julia Roberts, Demi Moore, and many more of their family friends were in attendance at the black tie affair, which some believed could have been their secret wedding.
+Jennifer Aniston, Julia Roberts, Demi Moore, and many more of their family and friends were in attendance at the black tie affair, which some believed could have been their secret wedding.
 While the couple have not confirmed whether or not they are currently married, some fans believe they may have tied the knot under the radar.

 Meanwhile, Gwyneth Paltrow’s ex-husband, Chris Martin, has also moved on from their marriage.
 He has had multiple relationships since the divorce, including one with actress Jennifer Lawrence.
 However, he is currently dating Fifty Shades of Grey star Dakota Johnson.
 The couple have been spotted together multiple times, but are keeping their relationship as private as possible for the time being.